The Mahabharata, Book 03

 All the monarchs made obeisance, spake in sweet and graceful word:

-"Born of race of Ajamidha! thou hast spread thy father's fame,
+"Born of race of Ajamidha! thou hast spread thy father's

 Rising by thy native virtue thou hast won a mightier name,